Sinhalese New Year

-According to Sinhalese astrology, New Year begins when the sun moves from Meena Rashiya (the house of Pisces) to Mesha Rashiya (the house of Aries).
+According to Sinhalese astrology, New Year begins when the sun transitions from Meena Rashiya (the house of Pisces) to Mesha Rashiya (the house of Aries).
 It also marks the end of the harvest season and of spring.

 History

 Cultural anthropological history of the 'Traditional New Year' which is celebrated in the month of April, goes back to an ancient period in Sri Lankan history.
 People think that the celebration of the new year is the change of thoughts too.
 Various beliefs, perhaps those associated with the fertility of the harvest, gave birth to many rituals, customs, and ceremonies connected with the New Year.
 The advent of Buddhism in the 3rd century BC led to a re-interpretation of the existing New Year activities in the Buddhism light.
 The majority of the people in the country are Buddhists, and as such, the Buddhistic outlook was predominant in transforming the New Year rites to what they are now.

 Hinduism, on the other hand, existed side by side with Buddhism, in medieval times.
 New Year practices interpreted in the Hinduism way developed among the Hindus.
-Buddhism and Hinduism were historically connected with each other.
+Buddhism and re historically connected with each other.
 Their philosophies were running along parallel dimensions, except for certain ultimate truths concerning the self, the way to achieve emancipation and the nature of a creative god (which Buddhism denies) and nirvana.
 There was no serious contradiction in New Year rituals that are found among the Buddhists and Hindus.

 The mythological backdrop of the New Year is probably based on Hindu literature.
 The Prince of Peace called Indradeva descends upon the earth to ensure peace and happiness.
 He comes in a white carriage wearing on his head a white floral crown seven cubits high.
 He first dips, like a returning space capsule plunges, breaking earth's gravity, into a `Kiri Sayura' or sea of milk.

 Modern-day activities related to the celebration of the traditional New Year is based on auspicious times given by the astrologers.
 The New Year celebration, therefore, can be thought as a complex mix of Indigenous, Astrological, Hindu, and Buddhist traditions.